 During clearances: items claimed by other organisations

-During occasional "clearances" managed by Sustainability Services only: 2 weeks before the advert expiry, items are advertised on Warp-it will be made available to charities and local organisations the University has chosen to work with.
+During occasional "clearances" managed by Sustainability Services only: Certain items will be advertised on Warp-it will be made available to charities and local organisations the University has chosen to work with.
 These items can still be claimed for use at the University as well.
-The University will be selecting organisations to work with shortly (please contact email@example.com if you have suggestions).
+The University will be selecting organisations to work with shortly (please contact firstname.lastname@example.org if you have suggestions).
 These organisations are required to agree, via Warp-it, to a set of Terms and Conditions, via a process agreed with the Procurement department, which helps to protect the University and its staff - please do not release items until the organisation has agreed to the Terms and Conditions (by claiming the item through Warp-it).
 The organisation is responsible for arranging collection of the items from you – please note the Porters are not able to offer a delivery service for third-parties.
 To collect items from the Marsden Shed, access needs to be pre-arranged with the Porters; and a copy of the claim confirmation email must be provided.